epistrephein/rarbg/README.md

 RARBG.search(string: 'Star Wars', category: [48])
 ```

-A list of name/id pairs for each category is also available for quick lookup.
+A list of name/id pairs for each category is available for quick lookup.

 ```ruby
 RARBG::CATEGORIES